Graduate Course Catalog 2013-2014

 M.S.
 Degree Requirements

-This program requires 30 credit hours, consisting of at least 10 semester courses approved by the department and chosen from courses in MATH 801-899 and MATH 931-978 (with at least six of the courses in the 931-998 group) or IAM courses 830-962.
+This program requires 30 credit hours, consisting of at least 10 semester courses approved by the department and chosen from courses in MATH 801-899, MATH 931-978 and IAM courses 830-962.
 The following stipulations apply:

 - At least 5 of the 10 courses must be chosen from MATH 931-978 or from 900-level IAM courses.